knightsri/ChatBot/README.md

 **Learn how RAG works by asking questions OR test your knowledge with AI-generated quizzes!**

-This application demonstrates RAG (Retrieval-Augmented Generation) through two interactive modes — perfect for learning, interview prep, or just having fun with trivia!
+This application demonstrates RAG (Retrieval-Augmented Generation) through two interactive modes — perfect for learning, interview prep, resume screening, or just having fun with trivia!

+**Now supports local files!** Import PDFs, Word docs, and text files from your folders.

 ---